AwrelH/unitsConverter/README.md

 ## calculations

 Some methods used in the calculations were the following
-- int() - returns an integers number from a number or a string
+- int() - returns an integers number from a string
 - float() - returns a floating number from a number or a string
 - round() - return a floating number with a specific number of decimals, in my program 2 decimals.